VibrantResources/vib_blackmarket/README.md

 # How do I move the locations of stuff?

-All locations are in the [config.lua].
-So moving everything is kept just about all in one place!
+All locations are in the [config.lua] so moving everything is kept just about all in one place!

 # Why can't my players take a car inside the market?